DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/ingress-nginx/scope.md

 MTPE: Jeanine-tw
 Revised: Jeanine-tw
 Pics: Jeanine-tw
-Date: 2023-02-06
+Date: 2023-02-08
 ---

 # Ingress scope

-The IngressClass Scope can be used to specify whether the Ingress instance is limited to the cluster level or to the namespace level.
+The IngressClass Scope can be used to specify whether the Ingress instance is limited to the cluster level、the namespace level and the workspace level.

 **Applicable scenarios**

-* Cluster-level Ingress instances can be set up in the same cluster that shares the same Ingress instance
+* Cluster-level Ingress instances can be set up in the same cluster that shares the same Ingress instance.
-* When different namespaces in the same cluster use different Ingress instances for load isolation, you can set namespace-level Ingress instances
+* Namespace-level Ingress instances can be set when a namespace use an exclusive Ingress instance for load isolation.
+* The workspace has an exclusive Ingress instance for load isolation, and the workspace corresponds to the namespace under the current cluster where all Pods can receive requests distributed by this load balancer.

 > If there are different applications in the same namespace in the same cluster that need to use different Ingress instances, please refer to [IngressClass](ingressclass.md).